 And now some RECIPES for magret, foie gras, hachis parmentier, whole duck with figs, duck breast with orange sauce, confit, Peking duck and roast goose.

 With a sharp knife, score the fat of the magret.

+Put the magret fat side down in a dry frying pan and cook it slowly for 10 minutes.
+The fat will melt and accumulate in the pan.
 Drain off the fat and cook the other side of the duck for 5 minutes if you like it rare or 8 minutes, for medium.
 Be aware that these times are relative: if the magret is very thick, it will take longer.

 My friend Jeanette passed this recipe along to me with this comment: